 Naylor Organics is a family owned farm located in the central San Joaquin Valley of California.
 We specialize in stone fruit, particularly peaches and nectarines.
 Mike & Nori Naylor have farmed since 1979.
 Mike’s father and grandfather also were farmers.
 His grandfather grew strawberries in the mid-1930s on a nearby piece of property.
 He eventually planted Nectar peaches on the land.
 He sold them locally and delivered fruit to Cayucos, on the coast, where they had a second home.

 Naylor’s Peaches ~ World’s Best

 Mike’s grandfather was quite a character.
 He gained the title “Strawberry King” in the area.
 When other strawberry growers tried to undercut his prices, he undercut the other guys’ prices.
 This continued until the other growers came and asked if they could work together.
 The next year, grandpa was the only one growing strawberries in the area again.
 Everyone knew that Naylor’s strawberries were the best and worth the price.

 This attention to quality was applied to growing peaches as well.
 Nectar peaches are juicy and aromatic and big.
 Grandpa Naylor chose the label “Naylor’s Peaches – World’s Best” for the wooden packing boxes.
 The Naylors continued to use that label until the 1990s.
 The label was changed to Naylor Organics because they were now producing nectarines and plums as well as peaches, so Naylor’s Peaches no longer fit.
-They also became certified organic at that time and Naylor Organics reflected that change as well.
+They also became certified organic at that time and Naylor Organics reflected that change.

 Mike’s Farm Story